deepakHonakeri05/Cup-and-Ball-3D/README.md

 1. Windows/ Mac OSX/ Linux with openGL and GLUT framework installed.
 2. An integrated development environment (IDE) with C++ configured.

+## To run :
+1. Windows    :   download and double-click  "CG-Mini-Project.exe" to run!
+2. Mac OS X  :    directly open the project in Xcode and  Cmd+R to run!
+3. Linux          :    compile the "main.cpp" file and run.

 ## Screenshots
 <img src="./images/init.png">